Don-001/alx-higher_level_programming/0x02-python-import_modules/README.md

-This  directory demostrates instances of import and modules in python
+This  directory demonstrates instances of import and modules in python